Skip to main content

 • Restore power and run the dryer briefly while listening for abnormal rubbing or squealing.

-• Stop the dryer and recheck belt routing if the drum doesn’t tumble or if the belt walks off its track.
+• Stop the dryer and recheck the belt routing if the drum doesn’t tumble or if the belt walks off its track.

 • Inspect and clean a restricted vent system if drying performance is poor, because heavy lint buildup can contribute to dryer problems.